PR-Swetha/event_management/Readme.md

 We hope you find this application helpful and convenient for your event management needs!

 For any questions or assistance, please contact [your contact information].

+npm install express
+npm install dotenv mssql
+# Event Management Website

+The Event Management Website is a platform designed to simplify event registration and management.
+It provides users with the ability to sign up for events and offers a convenient way for administrators to handle event registration and participation.

+node server.js